dhutapratama/docs/valet.md

 <a name="local-drivers"></a>
 ### Local Drivers

 If you would like to define a custom Valet driver for a single application, create a `LocalValetDriver.php` file in the application's root directory.
-Your custom driver may extend the base `ValetDriver` class or extend an existing application specific driver such as the `LaravelValetDriver`:
+Your custom driver may extend the base `ValetDriver` class or extend an existing application specific driver such as the `LetsValetDriver`:

-    use Valet\Drivers\LaravelValetDriver;
+    use Valet\Drivers\LetsValetDriver;

-    class LocalValetDriver extends LaravelValetDriver
+    class LocalValetDriver extends LetsValetDriver
     {
         /**
          * Determine if the driver serves the request.